gongx030/ensemblemerge/README.md

 conda install -y -c conda-forge umap-learn=0.5.2
 ```

 To use the constituent methods other than `Seurat`, the users will need to have the R or Python dependencies installed manually.
+For R packages, ensemblemerge uses `packageVersion` to verify required packages and versions.
+For Python packages, ensemblemerge ueses the system command `pip show` to verify required packages and versions.

 | Method | R | Python |
 | --- | --- | --- |